MLHale/nebraska-gencyber-modules/phishing/email-headeranalysis.md

 Questions:

 * What are the `From` and `Return-Path` email addresses.
 Do they match?
 What are they?
-* What is the name of the sending computer or server?
+* What is the domain name of the sending computer or server?
 * Where is the sending computer geo-located?
 * What website is linked to “Grant funding request.” in the message?
 * How likely is it that this message is spam?